 - There are no fines for overdue materials.

 - Up to 10 additional books may be checked out when a student is accompanied by his/her parent, under the parent's patron number.

 - If a student as any overdue books, or owes a fine for damaged or lost books, he/she may not check out another book until ALL books are returned or fines have been paid.
 They can take a book from the "Second Chance Books" shelf.

 Gifts of new or gently used books are always appreciated.
 They may be added to the media center collection, little free library, given to teachers, or donated to the public library depending on the condition of the books and current needs of the Media Center.

-TV Broadcast Studio - Our studio televises live announcements each morning.
+TV Broadcast Studio - Our studio prerecords a morning show.
 Student recognition is featured.
-Students operate the entire show with supervision from the media specialist.
-The crew consists of anchors, camera and sound technicians, announcers, video mixer, and assistants.
+Students assist in the operation of the show with supervision from the media specialist.
+The crew consists of anchors, cameramen, announcers, video recorders and video editors

 Seussical Celebration- PreK- 2nd grade students participate in Dr. Seuss stations on Dr. Seuss's Birthday!

 Teddy Bear Picnic- a special even for PreK students (and their teddy bears) only!